Geobacter: Biofilm conductivity

-Many Geobacter species, such as G. sulfureducens, are capable of creating thick networks of biofilms on microbial fuel cell anodes for extracellular electron transfer.
-Cytochromes within the biofilm associate with pili to form extracellular structures called nanowires, which facilitate extracellular electron transfer throughout the biofilm.
-These cytochromes accept electrons from the microorganisms as well as from other reduced cytochromes present in the biofilm.
+Many Geobacter species, such as G. sulfureducens, are capable of creating thick networks of biofilms on the anodes of microbial fuel cell for extracellular electron transfer.
+While prior imaging experiments suggested cytochromes within the biofilm associate with pili to form extracellular structures called nanowires, when the structures of nanowires were solved it was found that these filaments were actually composed only of cytochromes.
+These cytochrome nanowires carry electrons from one microorganism to the next, and ultimately are accepted by the electrode, allowing the entire biofilm to respire.

 Electric currents are produced when the transfer of these electrons to anodes is coupled to the oxidation of intracellular organic wastes.
 Previous research has proposed that the high conductivity of Geobacter biofilms can be used to power microbial fuel cells and to generate electricity from organic waste products.
-In particular, G. sulfureducens holds one of the highest records for microbial fuel cell current density that researchers have ever been able to measure in vitro.
+In particular, G. sulfureducens holds one of the highest records for microbial fuel cell current density that researchers have ever measured in vitro.
 This ability can be attributed to biofilm conductivity, as highly conductive biofilms have been found to be positively correlated with high current densities in microbial fuel cells.

-At the moment, the development of microbial fuel cells for power generation purposes is partly restricted by its inefficiency compared to other sources of power and an insufficient understanding of extracellular electron transfer.
+At the moment, the development of microbial fuel cells for power generation purposes is partly restricted by low current density (mA per square centimeter of electrode) compared to industrial sources of power, and an poor understanding of what limits extracellular electron transfer over long distances in biofilms.
 As such, many researchers are currently studying how we can utilize biofilm conductivity to our advantage to produce even higher current densities.
-Low pH environments have been found to change redox potentials, thus inhibiting electron transfer from microorganisms to cytochromes.
-In addition, biofilms have been found to become less conductive with decreasing temperature, although raising the temperature back up again can restore biofilm conductivity without any adverse effects.
-The presence of pili or flagella on Geobacter species has been found to increase electric current generation by enabling more efficient electron transfer.
-These different factors can be tweaked to produce maximum electricity and to optimize bioremediation in the future.
+Low pH environments have been proposed to form inside biofilms, limiting electron transfer from microorganisms to cytochromes.
+The presence of nonconductive filaments such as pili or flagella on Geobacter species has been proposed to affect current generation by interfering with efficient electron transfer.
+Factors limiting the individual turnover rate of cells, and how many cells can link together in a biofilm, will both need to be understood to maximize electricity production in the future.